tektechnologies/Instructor-Prep/201/class_5.md

 # Show them that the TA will provide feedback within github pull requests, as well as grading in class.
 We have that history for review, each commit has a hash, it is base 16, although it is still really long, we can run in command git checkout and that hash number.
 This allows me to go back in time and look at the code how it was in the past throughout its development.
-Now if we look at the code we are seeing the code before the commit was made. git checkout master takes us back to master.
+Now if we look at the code we are seeing the code before the commit was made. git checkout main takes us back to main.

 # Break 7:10 - 7:20
 - git commits to search for more information.